wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 command route, write back flag, and the type of the command.
 Each row of the table is defined by a macro `X`.
 According to the exact definition of X, different columns of the `X_CMDS` table can be extracted.
+For example, `enum class Command` is a C++ `enum class` with the body being a list of the memory commands.
+In order to define the class, macro `X` is temporarily defined as `#define X(a,b,c,d,e,f,g) a,`, meaning that it extracts the first argument of macro `X`.
+`X_CMDS` is inserted after the definition of `X`, which is replaced by an array of table rows encoded with macro `X`, which will simply be replaced by the first macro argument of `X`, i.e., the command itself.

 ## The Hierarchy Interface